leswright1977/PySpectrometer2/README.md

 # USB Camera Version

-A version of the software is provided for those who wsh to use thrird party USB cameras with the Pi, or even a USB camera with any other Linux box!
+A version of the software is provided for those who wish to use third party USB cameras with the Pi, or even a USB camera with any other Linux box!

 The following command line options must be considered: